Jalapeño Popper Dip with Bacon

 Step 2

-Combine the cream cheese and mayo.
-In a mixing bowl, use a hand mixer to cream together the softened cream cheese and mayonnaise until very well combined.
+Combine soft ingredients.
+In a mixing bowl, use a hand mixer to cream together the softened cream cheese, mayonnaise, and sour cream until very well combined.

 Step 3

 Add remaining ingredients.
-Add the remaining ingredients – the shredded cheddar cheese, diced jalapeños, green chilies, seasonings, and the bacon (reserve some for the top).
+Add the remaining ingredients – the shredded cheddar cheese, jalapeños, seasonings, and the cooked bacon.
+(Reserve some bacon and jalapeños for garnish, if desired).
 Blend again.

 Step 4